peter-l5/SH1107/README.md

 ## Features

-All the methods of MicroPython FrameBuffer in the [framebuf](https://docs.micropython.org/en/v1.19.1/library/framebuf.html "MicroPython v1.19.1 documentation") module are accessible as at MicroPython v1.19.1.

-It offers some extensions and improvements including:
+This driver offers **screen rotation**: the screen can be initialised at 0, 90, 180 or 270 degrees rotation.
+The rotation can be changed by 180 degrees after initialisation, but not by 90 degrees clock-wise or anti-clockwise.
+This is because 90 and 270 degrees use a different framebuffer mode and screen updating method which are set on initialisation.
+In these orientations the screen updates are a bit slower.

-- a link to the `large_text` method in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2)
+The driver also builds in the facility to use the **`large_text()`** method in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2)

-- optimised screen updating when the screen is rotated at 90 or 270 degrees
-- some slight speed improvements
+With an I2C connection at 400,000 bps the display will achieve xx frames per second when orientated at 0 or 180 degrees and yy frames per second at 90 or 270 degrees.
+Partial updates for example for 1 row of text take from zz milliseconds (tested values using a Raspberry Pi pico at standard clock speed).

 ## Usage

 The sh1107.py module code should be uploaded to the Raspberry Pico Pi (or other Microcontroller running MicroPython).
 If the large font extension is required the `framebuf2.py` module code should also be uploaded.
 (See [framebuf2](https://github.com/peter-l5/framebuf2).)

 ### Classes